In 'Dirt,' Bill Buford Is Able To Offer An Authentic Adventure In French Cooking

 Buford's quest to understand French cuisine takes him to Lyon, which is called the gastronomic capital of the world.
 Lyon is a city that creates chefs, says Buford, and he thinks he knows why: Everything the Lyonnais eat is grown right around them.
 "Lyon finds itself among vineyards and rivers and mountain lakes, among birds and pigs and fish," he writes.

-But more importantly, says Buford, it's a place where everyone shares the belief that "what happens at the table is among the most important activities in civilization.
+But more importantly, says Buford, it's because it's a place where everyone shares the belief that "what happens at the table is among the most important activities in civilization.
 It is about intimacy, convivium, creativity, appetites, desire, euphoria, culture, and the joys of being alive."

 In Lyon, Buford dives right in.
 Living in France makes me appreciate how deeply he went.
 Buford's relentless quest to understand the secrets of French cooking has him seeking out people and devouring experiences.